 Nexis Uni features more than 15,000 news, business and legal sources from LexisNexis - including U.S. Supreme Court decisions dating back to 1790 - with an intuitive interface that offers quick discovery across all content types, personalization features such as Alerts and saved searches and a collaborative workspace with shared folders and annotated documents.

 Founded in 2004, now publishers is an international press that has built a reputation as a source of peer-reviewed publications in Business, Economics, Computer Science and Engineering.

 Passport is a global market research database providing statistics, analysis, reports, surveys and breaking news on industries, countries and consumers worldwide.
 It includes consumer demographics, market trends and nutrition data that allows users to examine the total amount of nutrients purchased through packaged food and soft drink products worldwide.

-Access to 3 modules, U.S. Businesses, HealthCare and OneSource.
-U.S. Businesses is a database of 14 million U.S. businesses containing verified data, updated monthly.
+Available databases include U.S. Businesses, New Businesses.
+Consumers, Jobs, and Healthcare.
+The U.S. Business database contains a total of 50 million businesses including 15 million verified and 35 million unverified businesses that are updated weekly.
 Search by business name and type, executive title, sales volume, year established and more.
 HealthCare provides detailed information about 855,000 physicians and dentists, searchable by name, gender, state of license, medical school attended, and other criteria.
-OneSource provides basic and in-depth information about companies, industries, and executives from the United States and internationally.

 The British Mandate in Palestine, Arab-Jewish Relations, and the U.S. Consulate at Jerusalem, 1920-1944